muratk5n/thirdwave/en/README.md

-sense at first, such talk in a country who was "on the right side" of WWII fighting against the Nazis being so enthusiastic to prove its anti-Semitic credentials, but once we understand Israel's role in the outer alliance it all makes sense; Accusing someone being pro-Russia and anti-Semitic is merely different sides of the same coin.
+sense at first, such talk in a country who was "on the right side" of WWII fighting against the Nazis being so enthusiastic to prove its anti-Semitic credentials, but once we understand Israel's role in the outer alliance (a frontier country) it all makes sense; Accusing someone being pro-Russia and anti-Semitic is merely different sides of the same coin.

 Pro-ISR stance in UK (and US) is a secret handshake of sorts..
 Instead of saying 'I am wholeheartedly supportive of my country's long-running